software-mansion/starknet-jvm/lib/starknet-jvm.md

 ## Making asynchronous requests

-It is also possible to make asynchronous requests. `Request.sendAsync()` returs a `CompletableFuture` that can be than handled in preferred way.
+It is also possible to make asynchronous requests. `Request.sendAsync()` returns a `CompletableFuture` that can be than handled in preferred way.

 ### In Java